 Fripp Island is located approximately 20 miles from Beaufort and is connected with the city via U.S. 21.

 Harbor Island, a private 1400-acre barrier island on the Atlantic seacoast, is located outside the city of Beaufort.
 The natural beauty of the island lies in its graceful sand dunes covered with sea oats and coastal grasses, and in its tidal waters and saltwater marshes.

 Three miles of pure, untamed sandy beach is waiting for your exploration, relaxation, and play.
 Walk among the terns, pelicans, egrets, herons, and horseshoe crabs or sit in the sands and bask in the sun while watching the dolphins play.

 Sunrises, flowing waters, gentle breezes, sunsets, and spacious views make your vacation retreat an experience worth repeating.
 A peaceful, gated community exists with nature on Harbor Island.

-Harbor Island Rentals, the epitome of vacation property management exclusively on Harbor Island for twenty years, has the largest selection of villas and homes on the island. http://harborisland-sc.com/
+Tidewatch Vacation Rentals has the largest selection of villas and homes on the island.

 This is a nice wide beach and is relatively uncrowded.
 Amenities include restrooms and a drink vending machine.
 It is great for bike riding.
 There is parking across South Forest Beach Rd at the meters.
 This beach is also equipped with mats that make it wheelchair accessible.